-Alison Dobbins is an Associate Professor of Integrated Performance Media design at Michigan State University.
+Alison Dobbins is a Professor of Integrated Performance Media design at Michigan State University.
 She is a media designer focused on integrating elements of dance, media, music, theatre, and computer science in performance.

 She is the project director and creator of Theatre Engine: an interdisciplinary project focused on exploring audience engagement in dance through the use of mobile applications.
 Collaborators on this project are from MSU College of Engineering & Computer Science, Brigham Young University, University of Wisconsin – Green Bay, Colby College, University of Oregon, and St. Olaf College.
 She is a co-principle investigator on Dancing Computer; an interdisciplinary project focused on developing methods to teach dance and computer literacy to elementary school students.
 A partnership between the Department of Theatre, Department of Computer Science & Engineering, and the College of Education at Michigan State University.